 DOMUS SAPIENS project involves the construction of an advanced home automation system, based on innovative technologies, which allows health monitoring and habits of users in domestic environments.
 The system collects and processes data through a sensors network placed inside the building and worn by people.
 Such sensors allow the monitoring of anomalous behaviour and patterns of behaviour to change for the well-being of the users.

-The correlation of environmental parameters with the measurement of vital parameters can be particularly important for a continuous and reliable evaluation of the health of many patients suffering from very common serious chronic diseases, both pulmonary and cardiac, such as asthma, COPD (Chronic Obstructive Pulmonary Disease), heart failure or more rare but dangerous diseases such as cystic fibrosis.
+The correlation of environmental parameters with the measurement of vital parameters can be particularly important for a continuous and reliable evaluation of the health of patients suffering from common chronic diseases, both pulmonary and cardiac, such as asthma, COPD (Chronic Obstructive Pulmonary Disease), heart failure or more rare such as cystic fibrosis.